Café Selva Norte Perú

 - Protect remaining forest and stop slash-and-burn practices.

 - Reforest with a mix of timber species for future sustainable logging

 - Building infrastructure to strengthen coops production capacities and positioning,

 - Developing marketing tools and positioning on special markets(GGC model)

 - Revenue diversification through climate finance and strong monitoring systems using the Shade Coffee & Cocoa Reforestation Carbon Project (SCCRP) as a platform to:

 - Generate new revenue flows based on payment for environmental services (reforestation & forest protection),

 - Generate a robust set of key performance indicators to strengthen sales and obtain added value.

-Canopy’s unique Business model empowers communities of small farmers to become actors of change to stop land degradation and to mitigate climate change.
+Canopy Sustainable Land Use Fund’s unique business model empowers communities of small farmers to become actors of change to stop land degradation and to mitigate climate change.